 After an unattended death is discovered and reported to the appropriate authorities and the body removed, it is usually the family’s responsibility to clean up the area.

 To many, death cleanup might sound like any standard cleaning.
-In reality, it’s a specialty service that demands proper equipment, training, licensing, and certification.
+In reality, it’s a specialty service that requires proper equipment, training, and expertise.

 Our unattended death cleanup team will safely and quickly handle all your unattended death problems with great professionalism and compassion.